Evolis: Overview

-In 2009, the firm opened a sales office in Shanghai, China.
+In 2006, the company opened a subsidiary in Singapore.
+It opened a sales office in Shanghai, China in 2009.
 In 2012, it acquired Sogedex Accessories based in Trappes, France.
 The next year, it acquired 70% of the Indian company Rajpurohit Cardtec which became a subsidiary under the name of Evolis India.

-During 2014 the firm acquired of Detraplast and integrated it into the production facilities in Beaucouzé.
-The same year, the firm turned its sales office in Shanghai into a subsidiary called Evolis China.
+In 2014, the company acquired Detraplast and integrated it into its production facilities in Beaucouzé.

 In 2016, Evolis announced the acquisition of a majority stake in CardPresso, a card design software company.
 The same year, Evolis announced it had completed installation of 50,000 systems in banks worldwide.
-In November 2016 the company was awarded a US$1.2 million contract with the Social Security department of Shandong, China to produce combination debit and social security cards.
+In 2016, the company was awarded a US$1.2 million contract with the Social Security department of Shandong, China to produce combination debit and social security cards.
 The hardware for the project is planned to be manufactured in Beaucouzé, and deployed some time in December.

-In 2016, Evolis becomes « the global leader for the decentralized issuance of payment cards with more than 50,000 systems deployed in bank branches all over the world ».

-In 2017, Evolis opens a sales office in Tokyo, Japan.
-The American subsidiary is reorganized with the opening of a sales office in Providence to serve the US and Canadian markets.
-The teams based in Fort Lauderdale are dedicated to the Latin American market.
-The same year, Evolis acquires the remaining shares (30 %) of Evolis India and restructures this subsidiary in order to accelerate the group's business development in India.

-In January 2019, the sales office in Tokyo becomes a wholly owned subsidiary: Evolis Japan.